NASA-AMMOS/aerie-simple-model-data/README.md

 ## Building

-To build the mission model JAR file in the `demo/build/libs` sub-directory of the repository directory and the data model jar in the `model/build/libs` ub-irectory, you can type in this command in the directory of the repository:
+To build the mission model JAR file in the `demo/build/libs` sub-directory of the repository directory and the data model jar in the `model/build/libs` sub-directory, you can type in this command in the directory of the repository:

 ```sh
 ./gradlew build --refresh-dependencies